 Snake plants are super versatile when it comes to placement in your home—although they can adapt to full sun, they also thrive in pretty dim areas.
 They’re perfect for people who travel often or just don’t have the time to tend to their plants.
 If you’re someone who forgets to water their plants more often than they remember, this plant will actually thank you for it!
 Overwatering is the number one way to kill snake plants.
 They need to be planted in very well-draining, sandy soil and watered only when the soil has dried out.
 An all-purpose cactus potting soil is ideal.

-Snake plants will cause nausea and vomiting when ingested, so keep them elevated and away from pets who might think their strappy leaves look tasty.
+Snake plants will cause nausea and vomiting when ingested, so keep them elevated, away from the kid friendly vegetable garden and out-of-reach of pets who might think their leaves look tasty.

 Cast Iron Plant